Back to blog

 How NextPage Helps

 NextPage helps teams turn automation ideas into practical workflow roadmaps.
-For RPA readiness, that means we start with process discovery, candidate scoring, system constraints, integration options, exception handling, security, and ROI before recommending a bot build.
+For RPA readiness, that means we start with process discovery, candidate scoring, system constraints, integration options, exception handling, security, support ownership, and ROI before recommending a bot build.

 Turn this AI idea into a practical build plan